Palo Alto Networks (NASDAQ:PANW) Updates FY 2023 Earnings Guidance

-Palo Alto Networks (NASDAQ:PANW – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
+Palo Alto Networks (NASDAQ:PANW – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $9.40-$9.50 for the period, compared to the consensus earnings per share estimate of $9.29.
 The company issued revenue guidance of $6.85 billion-$6.90 billion, compared to the consensus revenue estimate of $6.74 billion.
 Palo Alto Networks also updated its Q1 2023 guidance to $2.03-$2.06 EPS.

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently bought and sold shares of the company.
-Salem Investment Counselors Inc. grew its position in Palo Alto Networks by 1,071.4% in the 2nd quarter.
-Salem Investment Counselors Inc. now owns 82 shares of the network technology company’s stock worth $41,000 after purchasing an additional 75 shares during the last quarter.
-Captrust Financial Advisors grew its position in Palo Alto Networks by 20.1% in the 2nd quarter.
-Captrust Financial Advisors now owns 15,337 shares of the network technology company’s stock worth $7,576,000 after purchasing an additional 2,571 shares during the last quarter.
-Colony Group LLC grew its position in Palo Alto Networks by 11.4% in the 2nd quarter.
-Colony Group LLC now owns 891 shares of the network technology company’s stock worth $440,000 after purchasing an additional 91 shares during the last quarter.
-Prudential Financial Inc. grew its position in Palo Alto Networks by 10.0% in the 2nd quarter.
-Prudential Financial Inc. now owns 5,959 shares of the network technology company’s stock worth $2,931,000 after purchasing an additional 540 shares during the last quarter.
-Finally, AQR Capital Management LLC boosted its position in shares of Palo Alto Networks by 56.5% during the 2nd quarter.
-AQR Capital Management LLC now owns 2,824 shares of the network technology company’s stock valued at $1,367,000 after acquiring an additional 1,019 shares in the last quarter.
-86.17% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently bought and sold shares of PANW.
+Northern Trust Corp increased its holdings in Palo Alto Networks by 1.1% in the first quarter.
+Northern Trust Corp now owns 861,098 shares of the network technology company’s stock valued at $536,041,000 after buying an additional 8,994 shares in the last quarter.
+Federated Hermes Inc. increased its stake in shares of Palo Alto Networks by 151.8% in the 1st quarter.
+Federated Hermes Inc. now owns 198,339 shares of the network technology company’s stock valued at $123,468,000 after purchasing an additional 119,565 shares in the last quarter.
+Mackenzie Financial Corp raised its holdings in Palo Alto Networks by 210.0% in the 1st quarter.
+Mackenzie Financial Corp now owns 67,505 shares of the network technology company’s stock worth $42,023,000 after purchasing an additional 45,730 shares during the period.
+Employees Retirement System of Texas boosted its position in Palo Alto Networks by 1.7% during the first quarter.
+Employees Retirement System of Texas now owns 60,600 shares of the network technology company’s stock worth $37,724,000 after purchasing an additional 1,000 shares in the last quarter.
+Finally, Baird Financial Group Inc. increased its position in shares of Palo Alto Networks by 5.9% in the first quarter.
+Baird Financial Group Inc. now owns 48,841 shares of the network technology company’s stock valued at $30,404,000 after buying an additional 2,707 shares in the last quarter.
+86.17% of the stock is currently owned by hedge funds and other institutional investors.

 Palo Alto Networks Company Profile